 There she published over 60 articles and maintained two columns titled SAHMM I Am and Military by Moonlight as well as covered the 9/11 crisis from the viewpoint of a military spouse.
-She was also interviewed at that time for the Satellite Sister’s Show on National Public Radio.
+She has served as a host for JournalJabber online radio talk show and has been interviewed for the Satellite Sister’s Show on National Public Radio for her nonfiction work.

 She has a large collection of regular newspaper clips from her time at The Community News in Browns Mills, New Jersey and as a freelance journalist for The Daily News in Fort Walton Beach, Florida and the Kansas City Star in Kansas City, Missouri.
 In 2016 she published her own online newspaper, The Panhandle Focus, for one year.
 The archives of that publication are available on Amazon.

-Most recently, she worked as the Editorial Assistant at the Bay Beacon family of newspapers based on the Emerald Coast and taught creative writing and social media at Northwest Florida State College.
+She finished her career with newspapers as the Editorial Assistant at the Bay Beacon based on the Emerald Coast and taught creative writing, poetry craft and social media at Northwest Florida State College.